 Do your best to ingratiate yourself into the organization’s social happenings so you can get to know your colleagues on a personal level.
 That being said, starting a new job can be exhausting, and if attending numerous group activities simply feels like too much, focus on the most important and/or required events.
 If you find you connect better in one-on-one situations, ask a colleague to grab coffee or lunch instead.

 Join national and regional professional groups for your field and attend meetings and training sessions.
 Taking on leadership positions and volunteering for committees is a great way to make contacts and raise your visibility professionally.

 Review your social media accounts and make sure any personal information visible to the public reflects a professional image.

 Update your LinkedIn profile to include your current position or establish a profile if you don’t already have one.
-Keep your profile up-to-date and cultivate your profile by connecting with new colleagues, joining relevant professional groups, and asking for recommendations from colleagues, clients and other professional contacts over time.
+Keep your profile up-to-date and cultivate it by connecting with new colleagues, joining relevant professional groups, and asking for recommendations from colleagues, clients, and other professional contacts over time.

 Identify potential mentors within your organization and get to know them.
 Consider senior staff as well as strong performers in positions at your level and/or one level above you.
 While you should recognize that these people are likely quite busy, asking to grab a coffee or simply taking a walk together can be a great start.

 Mentor former colleagues who are unemployed or underemployed, or offer to mentor junior staff in your organization.
 You never know when they may pay you back.

 Keep in Touch and Be Grateful